camspiers/statistical-classifier/README.md

 ## HipHop VM support

-PHP Classifier runs in `hhvm` which dramatically decreases run-time and memory usage.
+PHP Classifier can run in `hhvm` which dramatically decreases run-time and memory usage.
 See [HipHop VM for PHP](https://github.com/facebook/hiphop-php/) for installation instructions.

 # Usage